Anatoliy Banishevskiy: Later life and death

 Banishevskiy was diagnosed with diabetic coma in 1991, having survived his first attack in 1987.
 He suffered cerebral atrophy as result of a second attack, which also caused him memory loss.

 Subsequently, following his wife's ill-timed behavior, Banishevskiy lost the ownership of his house, which led him to live a difficult life in alcoholism on the streets of Baku.
 However, he was rescued from this difficult situation by his old supporter and beloved follower Saida, who cared for him in his last years of his life and ultimately married him.

 On 10 December 1997, Banishevskiy died after a third diabetic coma attack, having also suffered pancreatitis.

 Personal life

 His grandson Ali Babayev Banishevskiy began to play in the youth team of Neftçi in 2011 when he was 15.
 Currently, Ali plays professional football in Azerbaijan's First Division for Shusha FK.

-Honors
+Honours

 The home stadium of FK Masallı football club was renamed to Anatoliy Banishevskiy Stadium in his honor.